vivi90/a-la-carte/README.md

 ### Edit the design

 The default UI is mostly described through the `css/style.css` file and a couple short jQuery scripts in the `/_layouts/default.html` layout.
-Hack it to oblivion.
+To use different layouts at the same time, just create multiple entry points like `index.html` but with different layout directive in it.

 # Contact
  * [Vivien Richter](mailto:vivien-richter@outlook.de)